bloodyvesp/Template/README.md

 _______________________________________________________________________
 This project is to be included in a latex project.

 It has the most common libraries and definitions that I use and that not conlfict with many other things.

+The goal of this project is to offer a quick setup for starting a new latex project.
+I have took in consideration my 5 years using latex, and all the stuff that I need to define over and over.
+It it fits your needs, be my guest and make use of it.
+Unfortunately all of this kind of projects leave the user with less customization capabilities.
+But I think that new users would find it helpful to avoid all the ceremony required to start a latex project.

 (First compiling will return no errors, no bad boxes, no warnings, it is up to you to keep it that way).